 - Gyromitra are generally bigger than morels and not as conically shaped where I pick in the Midwest.

-Whatever camp you’re in , one certain thing is that Gyromitra should never be eaten raw and even if cooked they are generally boiled in a few changes of water.
+Whatever camp you're in , one certain thing is that Gyromitra should never be eaten raw, and even if cooked they are generally boiled in a few changes of water.
 Until we know more about them, it's probably best to just admire them in the field.